 In addition, the difference in the average number of cigarettes smoked per day per subject from baseline to the end of the study (4-month follow-up for quitters and 6 weeks follow-up for smokers) was statistically significantly lower in the active Deep TMS group compared to the sham group.

-Deep TMS treatment for short-term smoking cessation is non-invasive, requiring no anesthesia, does not cause any significant systemic side effects, and can easily be incorporated into the patient’s routine.
+Deep TMS treatment for treatment of smoking addiction is noninvasive, requiring no anesthesia, does not cause any significant systemic side effects, and can easily be incorporated into the patient’s routine.

 In the pivotal clinical study, Deep TMS was shown to be well-tolerated.
 The most common side effect reported was headache, primarily during the first treatment sessions (24% of those in the active treatment group and 18% in the sham group).
 No seizures were observed.

-Deep TMS sessions for short-term smoking cessation consists of a brief provocation designed to activate the relevant brain circuitry, an 18-minute TMS treatment, and brief counseling.
-A full course of BrainsWay Smoking Cessation typically requires three weeks of daily treatments, followed by one treatment per week for three additional weeks (18 sessions total over six weeks).
+Deep TMS sessions for treatment of smoking addiction consists of a brief provocation designed to activate the relevant brain circuitry, an 18-minute TMS treatment, and brief counseling.
+A full course of BrainsWay smoking addiction treatment typically requires three weeks of daily treatments, followed by one treatment per week for three additional weeks (18 sessions total over six weeks).

 The target quit date should be set within the first 2 weeks of treatment.
 Many patients stop smoking within the acute phase of treatment, with the remaining treatments helping maintain the effect.